K. J. Somaiya School of Engineering

-K. J. Somaiya College of Engineering (KJSCE) was established in 1983 as a college affiliated to the University of Mumbai.
-The college received autonomous status in 2014 and since 2019 the college is affiliated to Somaiya Vidyavihar University.
-It offers 4-year bachelor's degree engineering courses, 2-year postgraduate programmes and runs Ph.D. research centres in various disciplines.
-KJSCE is situated in Somaiya Vidyavihar University campus, which is spread across approximately 65 acres of posh land.
+Established in 1983, the K. J. Somaiya College of Engineering (KJSCE) was affiliated to the University of Mumbai.
+The college received autonomous status in 2014 and since 2019 the college is a constituent school to Somaiya Vidyavihar University.
+In 2025, it was renamed as K J Somaiya School of Engineering (KJSSE).

+It offers 4-year bachelor's degree engineering courses, 2-year postgraduate programmes and runs PhD research centres in various disciplines.
+KJSSE is situated in Somaiya Vidyavihar University campus, which is spread across approximately 65 acres land.
 Earlier it was also one of the only 7 autonomous engineering colleges in Mumbai.

 Academics

 The institute offers nine courses for Bachelors in technology, namely :